Journal of Inorganic Materials ›› 2026, Vol. 41 ›› Issue (1): 1-11.DOI: 10.15541/jim20250081

 • Supported by:

-Abstract: Silicon carbide (SiC), as a representative wide bandgap semiconductor material, has increasingly demonstrated its significance in high-power, high-frequency, and high-temperature electronic device applications.
-In recent years, SiC semiconductors have become the primary material for power devices in electric drive modules and charging modules of new energy vehicles.
-Compared to Si-based Insulated Gate Bipolar Transistors (IGBTs), which are minority carrier devices, SiC materials enable high-voltage resistance through majority carrier devices (such as Schottky Barrier Diodes and MOSFETs) with high-frequency device structures.
-This allows SiC to simultaneously achieve the three key characteristics of high voltage resistance, low on-resistance, and high frequency.
-In the future, SiC will also play an indispensable role in emerging fields such as electric aircraft and electric vertical take-off and landing (eVTOL) vehicles in low-altitude transportation, augmented reality (AR), photovoltaic inverters, and rail transportation.
-Among the various SiC polytypes, 3C-SiC stands out due to its unique cubic crystal structure, higher thermal conductivity (500 W/(m·K)), and channel mobility (approximately 300 cm²/(V·s)), showcasing significant application potential and research value.
-This paper provides an overview of the crystal structure, fundamental physical properties, application advantages, and major growth methods of 3C-SiC, including Chemical Vapor Deposition (CVD), Continuous-Feed Physical Vapor Transport (CF-PVT), Sublimation Epitaxy (SE), and Top-Seeded Solution Growth (TSSG).
-The research progress and latest achievements in 3C-SiC crystal growth using these techniques are reviewed, with a focus on the thermodynamic characteristics and growth mechanisms of vapor-phase and liquid-phase methods.
-The microscopic processes of crystal growth are analyzed and summarized, and future development directions and application prospects for 3C-SiC crystals are discussed.
+Silicon carbide (SiC), as a representative wide bandgap semiconductor material, has increasingly demonstrated its significance in high-power, high-frequency and high-temperature electronic device applications.
+In recent years, SiC semiconductors have become primary material for power devices in electric drive modules and charging modules of new energy vehicles.
+Compared to Si-based insulated gate bipolar transistors (IGBTs), a kind of minority carrier device, SiC materials enable high-voltage resistance through majority carrier devices (such as Schottky barrier diodes and metal-oxide-semiconductor field-effect transistors (MOSFETs)) with high-frequency device structures, which conversely allows SiC to simultaneously achieve key characteristics of low on-resistance and high frequency.
+It is easy to deduce that, SiC will also play an indispensable role in emerging fields such as electric aircrafts, electric vertical take-off and landing (eVTOL) vehicles for low-altitude transportation, augmented reality (AR), photovoltaic inverters, and rail transportation.
+Among various SiC polytypes, 3C-SiC stands out due to its unique cubic crystal structure, higher thermal conductivity (500 W/(m·K)) and channel mobility (approximately 300 cm2/(V·s)), showcasing significant application potential and research value.
+This paper provides an overview of the crystal structure, fundamental physical properties, application advantages, and major growth methods of 3C-SiC, including chemical vapor deposition (CVD), continuous-feed physical vapor transport (CF-PVT), sublimation epitaxy (SE), and top-seeded solution growth (TSSG).
+Research progress and the latest achievements in 3C-SiC crystal growth using above techniques are reviewed, focusing on the thermodynamic characteristics and growth mechanisms of vapor-phase and liquid-phase methods.
+The microscopic processes of crystal growth are analyzed and summarized, and the future development directions and application prospects for 3C-SiC crystals are discussed.

 Key words: wide bandgap semiconductor, 3C-SiC single crystal, crystal growth, micro-mechanism, review